praveen-em/pact-avro-plugin/README.md

 WIP - needs updating

 ```
 ├── go.mod                  # Go module                                     (✅ fill me in!)
 ├── main.go                 # Entrypoint for the application
 ├── plugin.go               # Stub gRPC methods for you to implement        (✅ fill me in!)
-├── interaction_builder/*.go  # Code to configure/build interaction (✅ fill me in!)
+├── configureinteraction/   # Parse content and configure pact interaction  (✅ fill me in!)
 ├── Makefile                # Build configuration                           (✅ fill me in!)
 ├── io_pact_plugin/         # Location of protobuf and gRPC definitions for Plugin Framework
 ├── log.go                  # Logging utility
 ├── pact-plugin.json        # Plugin configuration file
 ├── pact.go                 # Pact type definitions
 ├── server.go               # The gRPC server implementation
 ├── RELEASING.md            # Instructions on how to release 🚀
 ```

 ## Install